US Debit vs. Visa Debit

 What is a Visa Debit card?

-A visa debit card represents a card issued by Visa and ties with your bank account.
+A Visa debit card represents a card issued by Visa and ties with your bank account.
 You can use your Visa debit card to shop online at all websites and apps (Visa is an accepted card on more than 99% of websites), with funds directly from your bank account.

 visa debit card parts